mid2sick/SystemProgrammingPractice/READ.md

 # System Programming Practice
-This is a homework in System Programming 2019
+This is a homework in System Programming 2019 Fall.
+It is used to practice FIFO and pipeline.